-Do you know when to get marriage counseling?
-Marriage Counseling – here is a stigma about getting marriage counseling.
+Marriage Counseling – There is a stigma about getting Christian marriage counseling.
 People don’t want to admit that they are having enough challenges in their marriage that they need to talk to someone.

-Marriage Counseling is something that we usually tell others that they are doing.
+Marriage Counseling is not something that we usually tell others that they are doing.
 Why?
 Because I think most people don’t even consider going to marriage counseling unless there is a grave issue that they believe threatens their marriage.

 Sadly, we wait until small problems become big problems.
 Tackling marriage struggles early is the key reason to know when it is time to get marriage counseling.

 They have those annoying little flaws like how they brush their teeth.
-All spouse also have those big flaws like not helping out enough with the chores or not picking up enough after themselves.
-We are all sinners, and none of us are perfect.
+All spouses also have those big flaws like not helping out enough with the chores or not picking up enough after themselves.

 All have sinned and fall short of the glory of God.
 Romans 3:23